TEARS: Textual Representations for Scrutable Recommendations: Related Work

 Building recommender systems using latent-variable models \cite{sun2024survey} is a common practice, but it complicates explaining the system's behavior.
 Although there are several works focused on explainability, most emphasize feature-based explanations \cite{SLIM,Gedikli2014,Shimizu2022,counterfactRecsys}, or on generating \textit{posthoc} language-based explanations for recommendations using LLMs \cite{cheng2023explainable, Li2020, Guo_2023,laugier2023knns,gao2023chatrec}.
 While both approaches provide value to users and practitioners, they lack \textit{actionability}, meaning it is not simple for users or practitioners to directly influence produced recommendations through interactions with the explanations.

 Scrutable recommender systems, in contrast, have been limited in flexibility, largely relying on keyword or tag-based methods \cite{gao2023chatrec, Gedikli2014, Green2009, Vig09, scrutable19, mysore2023editable}, where users can toggle tags on or off.
 However, this approach can hinder controllability, as users are burdened with parsing through numerous keywords or tags, leading to significant cognitive load.
 Few works have explored scrutable systems through natural language user summaries. \citet{sanner2023largelanguagemodelscompetitive} conducted a user study that highlighted the advantages of using user summaries to generate zero or few-shot recommendations with a frozen LLM.
 The study found that under specific conditions, LLMs leveraging user summaries can compete with black-box models in cold-start settings.
-Closest to \gls{TEARS}, \citet{ramos2024transparentscrutablerecommendationsusing} developed a scrutable model using natural language profiles for next-item prediction.
+Moreover, \citet{ramos2024transparentscrutablerecommendationsusing} developed a scrutable model using natural language profiles for next-item prediction.
 However, the approach relies on user reviews, which are not always available, and only approaches the performance of black-box models.
 In contrast, our work does not require user reviews and employs a hybrid methodology to demonstrate that \gls{TEARS} can surpass black-box model performance and maintain scrutability.
+Additionally, there has been interest in studying the role of user profiles for scrutable recommendations by some concurrent work, specifically analyzing qualitative properties such as length or readability \cite{zhou2024languagebaseduserprofilesrecommendation} as well as how to train a language model to enhance the quality of user summaries using a RS as a reward function \cite{gao2025endtoendtrainingrecommendationlanguagebased}.

 \paragraph{Large Language Models for Recommendations Systems.} Enhancing recommender systems with textual attributes is widely recognized for improving both performance and robustness \cite{9354169,zheng2017joint,alghuribi2021comprehensive,ni-etal-2019-justifying}.
 This integration generally takes one of two approaches: utilizing LLMs as standalone recommender systems and enhancing existing systems with LLM-generated text.